Get University of Melbourne approval - Section contents

 - academic status

-- attendance record at a myWorld First Step session (Semester and Year-long Exchange applicants only).
+- attendance record at a myWorld First Step session.

 Keep an eye out for conditional approvals

 In some cases there may be conditions attached to your approval.
-Usually these conditions must be met prior to your departure as they related to your eligibility for overseas study (including the ability to transfer credits to your University of Melbourne degree).
+Usually these conditions must be met prior to your departure as they relate to your eligibility for overseas study.
 When you are advised of the condition, you'll also be advised how and when you are required to meet it.

 The nomination process

 If you are eligible, you then need to be matched with a host institution.
-There are four stages in the nomination process and this can take up to three months after we receive your initial application.
+There are three stages in the nomination process and this can take up to three months after we receive your initial application.
+Note that you will also receive a link to complete the Overseas Study Planner after the first stage, which is covered in the next step of the process.
 If any of your circumstances change during this time, please get in touch with us.